 Erysipelas is diagnosed based on how the skin looks.
 A biopsy of the skin is usually not needed.

 Antibiotics are used to get rid of the infection.
 If the infection is severe, antibiotics may need to be given through an intravenous (IV) line.

 People who have repeated episodes of erysipelas may need long-term antibiotics.

 With treatment, the outcome is good.
 It may take a few weeks for the skin to return to normal.
-Peeling is common.
+Peeling is common as the skin heals.

 When to Contact a Medical Professional

 Call your health care provider if you have a skin sore and other symptoms of erysipelas.

 Keep your skin healthy by avoiding dry skin and preventing cuts and scrapes.
 This may reduce the risk for erysipelas.

 Strep infection - erysipelas; Streptococcal infection - erysipelas; Cellulitis - erysipelas

 Bryant AE, Stevens DL.
 Streptococcus pyogenes.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 199.